 Kirtland's warbler breeding range

 “Habitat loss and nest parasitism nearly drove the Kirtland’s warbler to extinction.
-But thanks to the collaboration and scientific research that the Endangered Species Act requires, we were able to recover this songbird for future generations.” - Jamie Rappaport Clark, president and CEO of Defenders of Wildlife
+But thanks to the collaboration and scientific research that the Endangered Species Act requires, we were able to recover this songbird for future generations.” - Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife

 Defenders works together with other conservation organizations to protect and uphold the Migratory Bird Treaty Act (MBTA).
 Because of the ESA and the MBTA, the Kirtland’s warbler has recovered and even surpassed its recovery goal of 1,000-breeding pairs in 2001.
 Today, there are more than 2,300 pairs of the Kirtland’s warbler, leading it to be officially removed from the FWS’ list of threatened and endangered species earlier this month.